opentox/opentox.github.com/_posts/2012-08-27-testing-website-with-capybara-webkit-and-testunit.md

   `apt-get install qt4-dev-tools`<br>
   `apt-get install xvfb`

 as sudo.
-This works for Debian.
+This works for Debian Squeeze.
+If **libqt4-dev** is not auto-installed you have to install it manually.
+  `apt-get install libqt4-dev`

 # Install the gems: